JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_file_names.rst

 * :code:`HCAMSFILETYPE` : type of the CAMS file ('NETCDF')

-* :code:`CINIFILE` : name of the Meso-NH output FM-file, used as initial or coupling file in a Meso-NH simulation
+* :code:`CINIFILE` : name of the Meso-NH file, used as initial or coupling file in a Meso-NH simulation